graharee/GVSU-CIS350-AVALANCHE/README.md

   21. Type "cmd" then press Enter
   22. Then type in the terminal "ffmpeg" and click enter
   23. If you get a whole bunch of stuff, then you did it correctly.

-Last but not least, go into your IDE Terminal and type "pip install -U openai-whisper to have whisper working.

 After all of that is downloaded, you can go into the Python code in your IDE and click run.
 A screen should pop up with a text box and buttons in the top right and left corners, that is LectureBot